vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `Sidebar`

 The configuration for the sidebar menu item.
-More details in [Default Theme: Sidebar](./default-theme-sidebar).
+More details can be found in the [Default Theme: Sidebar](./default-theme-sidebar) article.

 ```ts
 export default {